 I will tell you right now, it’s super fun.
 Especially so, if you have a group of friends that are willing to night ride with you.

 There are some things you need to understand before you decide to give it a go.
 Most of them are simple tips to increase the fun of it, but some of them are important tips for your safety.

-Top 10 Tips for Night Riding on Trails:
+Top 10 Tips for Riding Your Mountain Bike Safely at Night

 1. Helmet vs. Handlebar Light